 The following requirements apply to all prerequisite coursework identified in section V.C., above.
-Notwithstanding the above, however, CHSU-COM will be following the guidelines of AACOMAS with respect to matters related to the impact of COVID-19 on student pre-requisite coursework.

 1. Must Be Taken at Accredited College or University

 All prerequisites must be completed at an accredited four-year undergraduate university, four-year undergraduate university extension program or two-year community college located in the United States prior to enrollment in the COM.
 For international students, please see separate provisions in this policy applicable to international coursework.